jeffreysblake/adventure-weavers-essential-guide/README.md

 ## AI Integration

-The Adventure Weaver engine supports integration with AI models to help create and manage your games.
+The Quest Weaver engine supports integration with AI models to help create and manage your games.
 You can use either OpenAI or Anthropic models for enhanced capabilities.

 ### Configuration